 Your study load is determined by the number of credit points you enrol in for each half-year period (defined as January to June and July to December).

 A standard full-time study load is 50 points per half-year period.
 Different study load requirements apply to domestic students and international student visa holders.
+Such conditions are stipulated in the University's enrolment and timetabling policy.

 - A full-time study load is 37.5 credit points or more in one semester (or half-year period), up to a maximum of 50 credit points.